Tell us about your journey with Croud so far? When did you join?

-A big part of my role which has developed over the last year is identifying emerging channels and building them into robust service offerings.
-An example of this is our Comparison Shopping Service which we launched a couple of years ago.
-My main focus now is on Amazon and e-commerce services, particularly with the appointment of Andy Siviter as our Director of Ecommerce, we are really accelerating this.
+The main part of my role which has developed over the last year is identifying emerging channels and building them into robust service offerings.
+Any example of this is our comparison shopping service which I helped to build up.
+Currently, I am focusing on our Amazon and e-commerce services, particularly with the appointment of Andy Siviter as our Director of Ecommerce, we are really accelerating this.

 Why do you think brands should consider advertising on Amazon?

-The growing trend is that more and more consumers are turning to Amazon with a staggering two-thirds of retail searches now beginning on Amazon.
-If consumers are searching for your brand in that space, then it makes sense to ensure you’re visible and represented in the right way for consumers.
+The growing trend is that more and more consumers are starting their searches on Amazon now.
+For example, two-thirds of searches in the UK start on Amazon.
+If consumers are searching for your brand in that space, then it only makes sense to be making sure that your brand is being represented in the right way, and visible for the users.

 What are the biggest challenges facing Amazon?

-Amazon continues to be a bit of an unknown space for a lot of retailers, with many perceiving it as more suited to low budget products and are quite simply unaware of how to approach it.
-Amazon is also not very forthcoming with support at times and so new companies wishing to get started can often be put off, not knowing where to start or the best way to approach it in order to maximise return.
+Amazon continues to be a bit of an unknown space for a lot of retailers, with many perceiving it as suited for low budget products and unaware of how to approach it.
+This provides an opportunity for sellers masquerading as any certain brand, who take advantage of this to essentially misrepresent them.

-What do you think the solution for this will be?
+What do you think the solutions for this will be for your clients?